seansawyer/seansawyer.github.com/index.md

 May 2012 to present

-Throughout my time at MailChimp, my efforts have focused on turning our data scientists' research into production services that put the power of statistical modeling to work for the small businesses and organizations that use MailChimp.
+Throughout my time at MailChimp, my efforts have focused on turning our data scientists' research into production services that empower small organizations and businesses by putting the power of analytics and statistical modeling within their reach.

 * Designing and leading development of MailChimp's data pipeline, which streams billions of row-level changes each day from the binlogs of our